WorldClock.lol

 How to Use a World Clock for Global Team Meetings in 2026

+A four-person meeting across New York, London, Singapore, and San Francisco has a combined timezone spread of 16 hours.
 When it's 9 AM in New York, it's 2 PM in London, 10 PM in Singapore, and 6 AM in San Francisco.
-Finding a time that works for everyone seems impossible.
+There is no single hour that falls within 9-to-5 for all four cities.

-1. Visual Timeline: See how times align across all selected cities
+1. Visual Timeline: Drag to see how times align across all selected cities at any point in the day

-2. 1800+ Cities: Find any city in our comprehensive database
+2. 1800+ Cities: Every city in the IANA timezone database

 How to Find Overlapping Work Hours

-The key to successful global meetings is finding overlapping work hours—times when all participants are within reasonable working hours (typically 8 AM to 6 PM local time).
+The key metric is overlapping work hours — times when all participants are within reasonable hours (typically 7 AM to 9 PM local time).
+Here's how to find them:

-1. Add Your Cities: Open WorldClock.lol and add all the cities where your team members are located.
+1. Add Your Cities: Open the meeting planner and add every city where your team members sit.

-3. Find the Sweet Spot: Drag the timeline to find times when most cities are within business hours.
+3. Find the Sweet Spot: Drag the timeline to the window where the most cities show green (working hours).

 The Golden Hours